AdobeDocs/analytics.en/help/analyze/report-builder/convert-workbooks.md

 * **Visitors metrics**.
 The following metrics are converted to *unique visitors* in the converted legacy workbook, even though the reporting result may not be an exact match: `visitorshourly`, `visitorsdaily`, `visitorsweekly`, `visitorsmonthly`, `visitorsquarterly`, and `visitorsyearly`.
 This conversion also applies to `mobilevisitorshourly`, `mobilevisitorsdaily`, `mobilevisitorsweekly`, `mobilevisitorsmonthly`, `mobilevisitorsquarterly`, and `mobilevisitorsyearly`.

+* **Granularity**: Report Builder has no specific option for granularity like legacy Report Builder.
+To apply a level of granularity in your report use date dimensions in your request.
 * **Automatic re-authentication**.
 When you open a new [!DNL Excel] file, you need to re-authenticate explicitly.
 This re-authentication is a security feature of [!DNL Office Add-ins] functionality.

 * **Copy a worksheet with a group of data blocks**.
 To support the copy of a worksheet that contains more than one data blocks: